 5. Omnichannel marketing boosts brand awareness

-More and more customers are shopping both in-stores and across online channels, and it can be challenging for brands to fuse the experiences.
+More and more customers are shopping both in-store and across online channels, and it can be challenging for brands to fuse the experiences.

-If you’re a retailer with physical stores and ecommerce stores, omnichannel marketing offers an opportunity for you to create integrated experiences to provide consistency and boost brand awareness.
+If you’re a retailer with physical stores and ecommerce stores, omnichannel marketing offers an opportunity to create integrated experiences that provide consistency and boost brand awareness.

 What’s the difference between omnichannel marketing and multichannel marketing?

 Personalized omnichannel marketing is not the same thing as multichannel marketing.
 Instead, it’s highly personalized, consistent, and regularly updated marketing based on your shoppers’ needs—not on the needs of your channels.

 It puts customers at the center, offering them a seamless experience across all the sales channels they’re using and presenting them with the right information at the right time.